rivm-syso/SBooScripts/vignettes/Development/BasicsOfDevelopment.md

 - Species: The particles and plastics are found in four speciations:
   Particle (Solid, S), Aggregated (Small, A) Attached (Large, P), Unbound (Molecular, U).
-In SBExcel, Unboud is split over Dissolved and Gaseous. *Note that each speciation has three different ways of calling it*
+In SBExcel, Unbound is split over Dissolved and Gaseous. *Note that each speciation has three different ways of calling it*

 The concept of SimpleBox in R follows the long data method, meaning that